 What Kremer DOESN’T disclose in his blog or newsletter is that he’s in bed with Steven Harrison, the “brain” behind the Amazon Bestseller program.
 Harrison is the money behind Kremer’s pricey Book Marketing Update print newsletter.
 Wouldn’t you think Kremer should disclose that to his e-newsletter and blog just to be fair???

-We investigated further and found THIS ARTICLE, which lists Steve Harrison as the publisher of Book Marketing Update and John Kremer as the Editor-in-Chief.
+We investigated further and found THIS ARTICLE (that is also now a dead link), which lists Steve Harrison as the publisher of Book Marketing Update and John Kremer as the Editor-in-Chief.

 John stated in his blog this weekend, “I have been very clear many times in my blog and web site and email newsletter that I have a relationship with Bradley Communications since we work together on the Book Marketing Update newsletter.”
 But, nowhere in his endorsements of the Amazon.com Best Seller program does he mention that these same individuals run the Amazon Best Seller program he’s endorsing.

-The only mention of any relationship we could find was a post HERE where John says, “my friend Steve Harrison…”
+The only mention of any relationship we could find was a post HERE (Yep!
+Another dead link!) where John says, “my friend Steve Harrison…”

 RESPECTED INDUSTRY AUTHORITY OR JUST A SAVVY MARKETER?